coverclock/com-diag-hackamore/README.txt

 COM_DIAG_HACKAMORE_SERVER is not defined or is an empty string, the unit tests which run against a live server will automatically be bypassed.

-Similarly, there is a prototype Hackamore main program that extracts the same information for one or more Asterisk servers from the same dotfile in your home directory.
+Similarly, there are prototype Hackamore main programs that extracts the same information for one or more Asterisk servers from the same dotfile in your home directory.
 The dotfile would contains lines of the form shown in the examples below.